-A. No.
+A: No.

-14. Q. Regarding the four month limit, is there a difference between group home (TGH) and foster care (TFC)?
+10. Q: Regarding the four month or 120 day limit, is there a difference between group home (TGH) and foster care (TFC)?
 Would each have four months of eligibility?

-A. No difference.
-There is a four month limit on SSP funding for services regardless of the service provided.
+A: There is no difference.
+There is a four month or 120 day limit on SSP funding for services regardless of the type of service provided.

-15. Q. How do SSP and HMK/CHIP work together?
+11. Q: How do SSP and HMK/CHIP work together?

-A. A youth who is eligible for HMK/CHIP, has a serious emotional disturbance, and whose family income is below 185% of poverty may be eligible for SSP.
+A: A youth who is eligible for HMK/CHIP and has a serious emotional disturbance may be eligible for SSP.

-16. Q. Will a rationale for a denial be provided?
+12. Q: Will a rationale for a denial be provided?

-A. Yes.
+A: Yes.

-17. Q. If a youth loses HMK+/Medicaid coverage, will SSP pay for case management (under case consultation) for the case manager to find other funding, fill out forms for eligibility, etc.?
+13. Q: If a youth loses HMK+/Medicaid coverage, will SSP pay for case management (under case consultation) for the case manager to find other funding, fill out forms for eligibility, etc.?

-A. No. Case management is not the same as case consultation.
+A: No. Case management is not the same as case consultation.

-18. Q. Will SSP cover case management services for youth on HMK/CHIP?
+14. Q: Will SSP cover case management services for youth on HMK/CHIP?

-A. No.
+A: No.

-19. Q. Could SSP be used to support a summer program, certain socialization activities?
+15. Q: Could SSP be used to support a summer program, certain socialization activities?

-A. Community-based services include developmentally appropriate activities that promote the youth's inclusion and social skills development.
+A: Community-based services include developmentally appropriate activities that promote the youth's inclusion and social skills development.
 A summer program or other socialization activities must address specific symptoms of the youth's serious emotional disturbance and be included in the youth's treatment plan to be considered eligible for SSP.
 All other eligibility criteria of SSP must also be met.

-20. Q. When would a youth with insurance coverage be eligible for SSP?
+16. Q: When would a youth with insurance coverage be eligible for SSP?

-A. A youth with insurance coverage AND enrolled in HMK+/Medicaid may be eligible for SSP.
+A: A youth with insurance coverage AND enrolled in HMK+/Medicaid may be eligible for SSP.
 A youth with insurance coverage is not eligible for HMK/CHIP.

-21. Q. Do all youth on HMK/CHIP have access to SSP?
+17. Q: Do all youth on HMK/CHIP have access to SSP?

-A. No. Only those youth on HMK/CHIP who have a serious emotional disturbance and whose family
+A: No. Only those youth on HMK/CHIP who have a serious emotional disturbance and meet the eligibility requirements.

-22. Q. Can a youth enroll in HMK/CHIP and SSP at the same time?
+18. Q: Can a youth enroll in HMK/CHIP and SSP at the same time?

-A. Yes.
+A: Yes.
 The two separate application processes for these benefits could be coordinated for services to begin at the same time.
 HMK benefits begin on the first day of a month.
-Application for SSP requires an additional clinical assessment of the youth be submitted so that a determination of SED can be made.
+Application for SSP requires that an additional clinical assessment of the youth be submitted so that a determination of SED can be made.
 Verification of the SED or a TGH therapeutic services authorization through HMK's third party administrator is necessary before SSP can be authorized.

-23. Q. If HMK+/Medicaid does not cover the full cost of a service such as a music therapy program, can SSP help with the unreimbursed costs?
+19. Q: If HMK+/Medicaid does not cover the full cost of a service such as a music therapy program, can SSP help with the unreimbursed costs?

-A. No. This is considered "supplanting."
+A: No. This is considered "supplanting."
 Any agency that accepts HMK+/Medicaid for a reimbursable service must consider that reimbursement as full payment.